Jeff Reardon (politician)

-Jeff Reardon (born 1947) is an American politician and a Democratic member of the Oregon House of Representatives representing District 48 since January 14, 2013.
+Jeff Reardon (born 1947) is an American politician and a member of the Democratic Party who served in the Oregon House of Representatives representing District 48 from 2013 to 2023.

 Education

 Reardon earned his bachelor's degree in education from Western Washington University.

 Elections

 In 2012, Reardon challenged incumbent Democratic Representative Mike Schaufler for the District 48 seat in the May 15, 2012, Democratic primary, winning with 2,782 votes (65.7%), and won the November 6, 2012, general election with 13,967 votes (68.8%) against Republican nominee George Yellott.